giuseppefutia/tmf_bbc/README.md

 ## API usage

-Once you bulid this module with Maven, you can invoke getNewsFromNYTimes().
+Once you bulid this module with Maven, you can write the following code for testing:

 ``` java